Covid 19 coronavirus: Has it peaked? New Zealand has 82 new Covid 19 cases; total now 950

 Director of Public Health Dr Caroline McElnay and Director-General of Health Ashley Bloomfield briefed media this afternoon.

-There are 52 new confirmed cases and 30 probables, Bloomfield says.
+There are 52 new confirmed cases and 30 probables, Bloomfield said.
 That brings the total number of confirmed and probable cases of Covid-19 in New Zealand to 950.

 Bloomfield said he would provide advice to Cabinet this week as to whether the lockdown should be extended.

-Bloomfield there has been a "flattening off" of new cases but he would like to see another two or three days of lower new cases numbers to be confident of that.
+Bloomfield there has been a "flattening off" of new cases but he would like to see another two or three days of lower new case numbers to be confident of that.

 "It may well be it [Covid-19] has peaked now.